electronick1/stairs_doc/source/index.html.md

-> It's recommended to use the latest python 3 version
+> It's recommended to use the latest python 3 version.

-Just make `pip install stairs-project` to install stairs along with all python dependencies.
+Just perform `pip install stairs-project` to install stairs along with all python dependencies.

-Stairs requires redis for storing statistic and some meta-information, even if you use different streaming or queue service.
+Stairs requires Redis for storing statistics and certain meta-information, even if you use a different streaming or queue service.

 <aside class="notice">
-Stairs requires a running redis server to work
+A running Redis server is required for Stairs to work.
 </aside>

 # Mission